-Putting the agreements into practice and figuring out the best system or schedule for your family can also be difficult, especially if you feel in the dark about the options available.
+Putting the custody arrangements into practice and figuring out the best-shared custody agreements for your family can be difficult, especially if you feel in the dark about the options available.

-The traditional weekdays with mum and every alternate weekend with dad is no longer the standard agreement.
+The traditional weekdays with mum and every alternate weekend with dad is no longer the standard child custody arrangements.

 Child Custody Agreements & Family Law